 Each season has its own sub-forum on the forums.
 Each special event will have its own thread(s).
 This is where the season/special event and its races will be organised from.
 Unless otherwise stated, these races take place on Sunday evenings.
-Special Events usually take place on similar days, but not always.
+Usually, the same applies to our Special Events, though there can be exceptions.

 Each Season or special event will have its own set of rules, car choices, qualifying (if applicable), race formats, championship points allocation, lobby settings and other nuances, so please see the forum thread and/or website page for that season or event for full details and specifics.

-Up to a week before each race, a Role Call forum thread will appear.
-Usually it will appear 1-2 days after the previous race has run.
+About a week before each race, a Role Call forum thread will appear.
 All drivers who have registered for the series are asked to state whether they will be able to attend the next race or not.

-Accompanying the Role Call thread will usually be a Stewards’ Report.
+Accompanying the Role Call thread, or added to afterwards, will usually be a Stewards’ Report.
 This outlines the tracks to be used in the race, and things to look out for whilst racing on them.
 It will also note any corners that are easy to cut, to which special attention will be paid.